ibbya04/key-logger/README.md

 - Add cross platform support for Windows/Linux as AppKit is currently being used which is just for Mac's
 - Use a configuration file to settings and variables such as email addresses, time intervals, iterations etc..
 - Add a requirements.txt file
+- Convert python script to an executable
+- Build a front end web app to track and view victim's activities.